jonbnewman/use-prompt/README.md

 ### async/await and try/catch

-This example demonstrates how to use async/await and try/catch in order to retrieve what their response within the prompt was.
+This example demonstrates how to use async/await and try/catch in order to retrieve what the users response within the prompt was.

 ```javascript
 import { useState } from 'react';